andrew/ultimate-awesome/README.md

 - [awesome-azure-skilling](https://github.com/chenjd/awesome-azure-skilling) - This repository is a collection of free resources and tips for those working with or learning about Azure. .
 - [fucking-awesome-css-frameworks](https://github.com/Correia-jpv/fucking-awesome-css-frameworks) - List of awesome CSS frameworks.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-graphql](https://github.com/correia-jpv/fucking-awesome-graphql) - Awesome list of GraphQL.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-java](https://github.com/correia-jpv/fucking-awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-redux](https://github.com/Correia-jpv/fucking-awesome-redux) - Awesome list of Redux examples and middlewares.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome-ruby](https://github.com/correia-jpv/fucking-awesome-ruby) - 💎 A collection of awesome Ruby libraries, tools, frameworks and software.
 With repository stars⭐ and forks🍴.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.
 - [awesome-vue](https://github.com/Cyanhall/awesome-vue) - Better Awesome Vue List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-chatbot](https://github.com/dalisoft/awesome-chatbot) - List of awesome AI Chat-bots.